 Norway - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

 In common with other Scandinavian countries, Norway has a sophisticated telecom market with high broadband and mobile penetration rates and a highly developed digital media sector.
 Although not a member of the European Union, the country’s telecoms sector is synchronised with relevant EC legislation.
 Telenor is the dominant operator in all sectors, though there is increasing competition from new entrants.
-Telia increased its market share by acquiring the operations of Tele2 and in April 2017 it secured regulatory approval for its acquisition of the smaller mobile operator Phonero.
+Telia Norway increased its market share by acquiring the operations of Tele2, Phonero and Get.

 This report introduces the key elements of Norway’s telecom market, providing statistics and an overview of the regulatory environment, the fixed network operators and their services, and telecom infrastructure.

 Regulator recommends measures to reduce dependence on Telenor's network;

 Telenor undergoes organisational restructure; sells its Central and Eastern European businesses;

 Telenor to phase out PSTN infrastructure by 2025;